-Being able to clearly articulate the cost-savings related to purchasing technology to help you right size your fleet and/or share vehicles can be a huge help in getting management’s buy-in.
+In order to secure management approval for purchasing fleet management and vehicle sharing technology, it's important to clearly articulate the reduction in fleet operating costs expected.
+Quantitatively showing how you can save money by right-sizing your fleet and/or sharing vehicles can be a huge help in getting management’s buy-in.
 Imagine these two very different conversations with your procurement team:

 Approach #1: I seek $27K to purchase a fleet management system to help us share vehicles better.

-- Maintenance, depreciation and other cost savings by reducing these vehicles is conservatively estimated at $4,500 per vehicle.
+- Maintenance, depreciation, and other cost savings by reducing these vehicles are conservatively estimated at $4,500 per vehicle.

 - Factoring in the cost of the system, the ROI on the $27K investment in fleet management information system is conservatively expected to be $17K the first year and $307K in 5 years.

 - One-time vehicle disposal income will net us approximately an additional $75K.